MurkyMeow/metro-town/README.md

 ### Your first build

 pixel.horse has modified the Pony Town archive such that compiled game assets are no longer included.
-To compile the game assets for the first time, you must use the following command, which will generate the necessary spritesheets and corresponding data, and run a full production build of the site:
+To compile the game assets for the first time, you must use the following command, which will generate the necessary spritesheets and corresponding data **and** run a full production build of the site:

 ```bash
 npm run build-sprites